 More people are watching birds today than ever before; its popularity as a pastime has been growing rapidly over the past few years.
 Birding’s tremendous ripple effect as a hobby has influenced everything from ecotourism to optics manufacturers.
 But why do people take up bird watching?
-When I came to work at Bird Watcher’s Digest, I already loved birds, but I didn’t know much about them and wasn’t really a bird watcher.
-Now I find that there are as many reasons to watch birds as there are people doing it.
+I have found that there are as many reasons to watch birds as there are people doing it.
 Here are what I consider to be the top 10 reasons to become a bird watcher.

 10. Birds are all around us.
 No matter where you live, there are birds around you.
 Perhaps not a great number of birds, perhaps not many bird species, but they are there.
 In some places, such as many urban areas, other wildlife is hard to find or nonexistent, but you can always find birds.

 9. It’s a connection with nature.
 Human beings are not alone in the world.
 But in modern society our contacts with our fellow creatures are artificially constrained.
 We need to be in some way connected to nature and other living creatures: I’m convinced that it is a real psychological requirement.
 Birds can be that connection for us, or they can be only the beginning of wider connections with the natural world.

 8. Birds get us outside.
 Yes, outside—in fresh (or otherwise) air, out of the air conditioning or forced-air heat, and perhaps out of our comfort zone.
 Anything we do, from a demanding hike in the woods to a bird walk with a local bird club to just going out to clean or fill the bird feeders, is beneficial—mentally and physically—because it takes us outside and gets us moving around.